Time for a Talk About Driver Safety. Walk the Talk on Driver Safety.

 Beyond Statistics, What Can Parents Do for Teen Driver Safety?

-National Teen Driver Safety Week is a good reminder for parents to talk to our teens about the important rules they need to follow to stay safe behind the wheel.
-If you have not done this before, here's a few rules and discussion you can have with your teen driver.
+National Teen Driver Safety Week is a good reminder for parents to talk to our teens about the rules they need follow in order to stay safe behind the wheel.
+If you have not done this before, here’s a few rules and tips for discussions you can have with your teen driver.